E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ClassMC/readme.rst

 Tests are by default executed on two processor cores.
 This can be changed by setting the value of required cores as an integer number after the command ``./test.sh`` (example ``./test.sh 20``, for the use of 20 processor cores in the test).
 The number of processor cores should not exceed 50.
-Due to small numerical discrepancies between generated outputs and reference values which can cause the tests to fail, the user is advise to manually examine the numerical differences between generated output and the corresponding reference values in case the tests fail.
+Due to small numerical discrepancies between generated outputs and reference values which can cause the tests to fail, the user is advised to manually examine the numerical differences between generated output and the corresponding reference values in case the tests fail.